Christina's Cucina

 Memorie di angelina

 I’m very cynical when it comes to reviews, in the same regard as when I read TripAdvisor reviews.
 Why?
 I don’t know who is commenting.
-Have they ever cooked before, and have they actually made the recipe?
+Have they actually made the recipe?
 Does the reviewer only comment on the recipe or dish itself?
+I can’t tell you how many “internet trolls” there are, boucing around the web leaving awful comments all over the place for no reason other than how it makes them feel (powerful?).

-Many times, other bloggers comment on a friend’s recipe, simply as a matter of support.
-I do this and in turn, receive similar comments on my recipes.
-Scroll past these and look at the comments of people who have made the dish.
+Many times, bloggers comment on a friend’s recipe, simply as support.
+I do this, and in turn, receive similar comments on my recipes.
+Scroll past these and look at the comments and reviews of readers who have made the dish.

 A thousand comments doesn’t equate to a good recipe.
 I rarely delete any comments, even if they are bashing my recipe, because in the midst of a sea of great reviews, it will be clear that the problem isn’t with my recipe, but with the reviewer.